 An oatmeal was made in 1941 and released into production in April of that year.
 It was the last piece added to the line.
 Why this line wasn't expanded with a casserole, sauceboat, and other hollowware forms isn't clear.
 It started out as a line for Woolworth's, but other retailer would carry the line - plain and later with decals.
 On April 5, 1941, Rhead notes making samples of "Pink Kraft plates and teas for Woolworth's."
 Kraft Pink was approved and put into production shortly thereafter.
 Now Homer Laughlin was producing a pink bodied ware that others had been making for years.
 The assortment for Kraft Pink is identical to Kraft Blue, though don't expect pink to be as easy to find.
 Kraft Pink novelty creamers are scarce followed by the teapot and cream soup cups.

-Kraft Pink was not produced beyond the late 1940s, but Kraft Blue lasted until the early 1950s.
+Kraft Pink and Kraft Blue were made until the mid-1950s.
 A second line, Skytone, also used the blue body clay.
 Based on the Jubilee shape, it began production in the summer of 1950.
 There are some instances where sets of Skytone are found with pieces of Kraft Blue and vice versa.
 Skytone's shapes are very distinct from Kraft Blue so there should be no confusing the two.
 Both lines were almost always marked appropriately, however, every once in a while a piece will turn up with the wrong backstamp.
 A Kraft Blue novelty creamer was found with a Skytone marking.
 Also a Skytone demitasse cup and saucer was found with a Kraft Blue marking.

 See also section on Skytone & Suntone.